Some applications of the Eikonal model with Coulomb and curvature corrections in $pp$ and $\bar{p}p$ scattering: Applications

 Here we use the form of the hadronic cross section in \eq{curvature_exp}, with $C$ and $D$ taken from our eikonal results \footnote{The expansion in \eq{curvature_exp} and its range of validity were investigated in detail in \cite{bdhh-curvature}, where exact expressions were given for the parameters $B,\,C,\,{\rm and}\ D$ in the eikonal approach.
 As noted there, the predicted values of those parameters were consistent with the results obtained by TOTEM Collaboration in their fits to their TeV data \cite{TOTEM2015}.} and $A$,$ B$, and $\rho$ used as the fitting parameters, to reanalyze the experimental data at 53 GeV, 62.3 GeV, 8 TeV, and 13 TeV.
 We have included the Coulomb scattering corrections and the Coulomb-hadronic interference terms in these fits.
 Our eikonal results give $C =9.770$ GeV$^{-4}$, $D=18.83$ GeV$^{-6}$ at 53 GeV, $C =10.29$ GeV$^{-4}$, $D=19.98$ GeV$^{-6}$ at 62.3 GeV, $C =9.176$ GeV$^{-4}$, $D=26.53$ GeV$^{-6}$ at 8 TeV, and $C =7.896$ GeV$^{-4}$, $D=28.50$ GeV$^{-6}$ at 13 TeV, respectively.
+In \fig{fig:BCDvsW}, we show our calculated values of $B$, $C$, and $D$ as functions of the center-of-mass energy $W=\sqrt{s}$ for the local momentum transfer $q_0^2=10^{-6}$ GeV$^2$ for $pp$ (solid blue curves) and $\bar{p}p$ (dashed red curves).
+The curves are cut off at 50 GeV at the lower end.
+The behavior at the lower energies is largely the result of the importance of the Regge-like terms in the eikonal function at lower energies.
+For each parameter $B$, $C$, and $D$, respectively, the curves for $pp$ and $\bar{p}p$ are identical at high energies as expected.

 We have analyzed the fits using data up to a maximum value $q^2_{\rm max}$.
 We emphasize that our analyses are based on straightforward least squares fits to the rather precise data at those energies using only the quoted statistical errors.
 In Table \ref{table:fitparameters}, we summarize the results of our fits to the ISR data at 53 GeV and 62.3 GeV for $q^2_{\rm max}=0.1$ GeV$^2$ and fits to TOTEM data at 8 TeV and 13 TeV for $q^2_{\rm max}=0.07$ GeV$^2$, $0.10$ GeV$^2$, and $0.15$ GeV$^2$.
 For each of the fits presented there, the total cross-section was derived via the optical theorem: \be \sigma^2_{\rm tot} = {16 \pi A \over 1+ \rho^2} \, . \ee